What inspired you to write The Last Wild?

 How many books have you written?

-I have written four full length novels for children: The Last Wild trilogy (comprising of The Last Wild, The Dark Wild and The Wild Beyond) and the ‘standalone’ There May Be A Castle.
+I have written five full length novels for children: The Last Wild trilogy (comprising of The Last Wild, The Dark Wild and The Wild Beyond), the ‘standalone’ There May Be A Castle, and the first book in a new series, The Lost Magician.
+(I am currently hard at work on the second!)

 I completed the final third of my late father Paul Torday’s final book, The Death of an Owl.